magnusa2007/client-Pterodactyl-commandline-interface/README.md

 Allows you to control the files in your Pterodactyl <br>

 # Setup
-Get headers and url from your browser DevTools under networking Get cookies from DevTools under applications
+Get headers and url from your browser DevTools under networking <br>
+Get cookies from DevTools under applications